alvarogarcia7/camel-snake-pascal-kebab-kata-clojure/README.md

   * by-map: link a string to a function into a map
   * by-function-name: grab the function by its name, finding it in the namespace
-  * by-macro: expanding on the previous, using a macro
+  * by-macro: expanding on the previous, using a macro.
+The macro is not needed, just a scenario where to use it
   * by-function-name-no-macro: expanding on the previous, using an ear-muff binding (`*ns*`) to refer to the current namespace

 ## Misc notes